Skip to main content Skip to footer site map

 Why?
 If you’re living in a state that is in debt to the federal government — specifically, around failure to repay in full its Title XII unemployment compensation loan — your cost of doing business most likely is going up.

-The U.S. Department of Labor announced that California and New York, as well as the U.S. Virgin Islands, are FUTA Credit Reduction States, which means there is a reduction in the Federal Unemployment Tax Act (FUTA) credit of 0.6%.
+The U.S. Department of Labor announced that California, Connecticut, and New York, as well as the U.S. Virgin Islands, are FUTA Credit Reduction States, which means there is a reduction in the Federal Unemployment Tax Act (FUTA) credit of 0.6%.
 For the U.S. Virgin Islands, it is a 3.9% reduction in the credit.

 Why Do States Borrow from the Federal Government?